 Park Cakes set us the challenge to create a fun, engaging, relatable workshop that helped their managers and chargehands feel confident to deal with situations that could have a negative impact on a respectful culture.
+Ultimately, they wanted to achieve and maintain an inclusive and respectful culture.

 After completing a number of listening groups to better understand Park Cakes and its people, we created a workshop that had at its heart a bespoke case study.
 This case study started ‘with the end’, asking the Park Cakes team to ‘turn back the clock’ and identify what team members and the business could have done differently to stop the situation arising.